DEIB-GECO/genereg/doc/source/initialization.rst

 ------------------
 The first thing you need to do is defining your genes of interest for the pathology you want to analyze: these are the target genes whose regulation systems will be assessed during the analysis.
 Genes belonging to one or multiple gene sets are supported.
 So, you can analyze genes from different gene sets of your interest, by simply specifying the name of each set, as explained below.

-Here it is how this list of genes has to be structured:
+Here, it is how this list of genes has to be structured:

 	* create an Excel file (.xlsx) with 3 columns ('GENE_SYMBOL', 'ENTREZ_GENE_ID', 'GENE_SET') and one row for each target gene